giuliofantuzzi/Time-Series-course/README.md

-# Time-Series-course
+# Time Series course
-This repo contains lectures and projects for the BSc course "Serie Storiche Economiche"
+This repo contains lectures and projects of the course "Serie Storiche Economiche" (Year 3 BSc Statistics)